Laphatize/Whack-a-Mole/README.md

 This is a rather simple game made with p5.js. <br>
 Your goal is to try to "click" the mole that randomly appears in holes.<br>

-# How to run the game?
+# How do I run the game?
 You can clone and run, or play the online version here: http://laphatize.me/Whack-A-Mole/index.html <br>

 # Difficulty